MladenZurkic/PP1-Projekat/README.md

 A compiler for MicroJava language built for a course in 7th Semester named *Compiler Construction 1*.

-Build targets for Ant are in `build.xml`.
+Ant build targets are in `build.xml`.